basnijholt/glove80-tailorkey/README.md

 This repository is the canonical, code-first source of the Glove80 layout families ([Default](layouts/default/README.md), [TailorKey](layouts/tailorkey/README.md), [QuantumTouch](layouts/quantum_touch/README.md), and [Glorious Engrammer](layouts/glorious-engrammer/README.md)).
 Every release JSON under `layouts/*/releases` can be regenerated deterministically from the declarative specs and metadata checked into `src/glove80`.

+**Why this exists:** TailorKey (and now QuantumTouch, Glorious Engrammer, etc.) used to be kept in sync by hand in the layout editor, which made even trivial tweaks error-prone and slow to propagate across Windows/macOS/Dual/Bilateral variants.
+By expressing every layer, macro, combo, and alpha layout in Python, we get reproducible builds, automated regression tests, and the ability to spin up new variants (Colemak, Colemak-DH, Dvorak, custom mixes) by reusing the same building blocks instead of copying JSON around.
+You can still download the generated JSON into the editor for visualization, but the code here is the single source of truth that guarantees consistency.

 ## Highlights
 - The default, TailorKey, QuantumTouch, and Glorious Engrammer families live under `src/glove80/families/` with typed specs, factories, and regression tests.
 - Metadata travels with the package (`src/glove80/families/*/metadata.json`), so the CLI and library always agree on UUIDs, release notes, and output paths.